IPA_MOD(3) IPA_MOD(3)

 limitno in a rule number ruleno, dates when a limit was started

-array of struct ipa_limit_state should be returned in *bufp,
+the array of struct ipa_limit_state should be returned in

-number of entries is equal to zero, then *bufp must be NULL.
-If
+*n.
+If number of entries is equal to zero, then *buf_ptr must

-tm1 is NULL, then current limit state should be returned.
-If a
+be NULL.
+If tm1 is NULL, then current limit state should be

 st_get_threshold_stat